Umm Al Daah Khawzan

 Umm Al Daah Khawzan (ام الداه خوزان; also known simply as Khawzan) is a village in Qatar located in the municipality of Al-Shahaniya.
 It is accessible through Dukhan Road.
 The closest city is the industrial hub of Dukhan.
 According to the Ministry of Environment, there were about six households in the village in 2014.

 Etymology

-There are three constituents of the village's name.
-The first, "umm", is Arabic for mother, and is a common prefix in Qatar when preceding a geographical description.
-"Daah" is the local name for a shrub, Latin name Lasiurus hirsutus, that grows abundantly in the area.
-Growing regularly throughout the whole of southern Qatar, it presents a slightly yellow color, and is consumed by grazing livestock.
+The village's name consists of three elements.
+The first, umm, is Arabic for "mother" and is a common prefix in Qatar when attached to a geographical descriptor.
+Daah is the local name for a shrub (Lasiurus hirsutus) that grows abundantly in the area.
+Widespread throughout southern Qatar, the plant is slightly yellow in color and is consumed by grazing livestock.

-Finally, the village derived the name "Khawzan" from a local depression called Rawdat Khawzan.
-In Arabic, "khazan" roughly means "reservoir".
-The depression was an important water reservoir for nearby settlements, being capable of storing water for months after rainy season.
+Finally, the village derives the name Khawzan from a local depression known as Rawdat Khawzan.
+In Arabic, khazan roughly means "reservoir".
+The depression historically served as an important water source for nearby settlements, retaining water for several months after the rainy season.